Actively Recruiting

 • Male and female patients aged 18 years old and older

-• Affiliated with the French Health Insurance
+• Patient affiliated to the French Health Insurance

 Not Eligible